Overdose-Digital/magento2-cms-management/README.md

          `php bin/magento od:cms:upgrade -t page`           -- will update only Pages (`cms_page_data.xml`)

          `php bin/magento od:cms:upgrade -t page -i home`   -- will update only page with identifier `home`

+## Delete old files by Cron
+   - For use this possibility we need turn on it in admin panel. **"Delete Backups By Cron"**

+### We have 3 settings:

+   - Cron Run Settings:

+         1. Frequency - set cron period when will be run cron (Daily, Weekly, Monthly)

+         2. Start Time - set time, when will be run cron.

+   - Delete Methods:

+         1. Method:

+            a) By Periods - delete files by periods, exclude files younger than week.

+            b) Older Than:

+               b-1) Period - set period (Days, Weeks, Months or Years).
+Files older than it will be delete.

+               b-2) Number - set quantity of periods.

+   - Logs:

+      Write logs.
+Which files were deleted.